 6. Make Your Baby’s Room Cool

-To learn more about sleep patterns and sleep training, check out our course, Infant Sleep 101: A Guide to Newborn and Infant Sleep.
+To learn more about sleep patterns and sleep training, check out our course, Sleep 101.

 About our Expert

 Jennifer Denzel is a certified Sleep Consultant with more than 20 years of hands-on experience in early childhood education.
 As a Gentle Sleep Coach, Jennifer‘s philosophy serves as an alternative for parents who resist the cry it out method.
 Her step-by-step method has a 95% success rate when the child is healthy and the parents are consistent.